camiloabbate/camiloabbate/content/post/2020-12-01-r-rmarkdown/index.en.md

 ##    Crawl delay: 5 sec
 ##   The path is scrapable for this user-agent
 ```
-Let's use the 2 presidents of Paraguay as examples:
+Let's use 2 presidents of Paraguay as examples:

 ``` r